Messinavu10/portfolio/README.md

 ### Painting vs. Photograph Classifier

-Designed and built a **python** program that uses machine learning algorithms such as perceptron and back propagation to classify whether a given input in a photograph or a painting.Was reponsible for manipulating the pixels of each individual image and used matrix operations for accurate results.
+Designed and built a python program that uses machine learning algorithms such as perceptron and back propagation to classify whether a given input in a photograph or a painting.
+Was reponsible for manipulating the pixels of each individual image and used matrix operations for accurate results.
 Achieved over 80% accuracy with the learning algorithm.

 <img src="assets/images/1pattern.png?raw=true"/>
 <img src="assets/images/2pattern.png?raw=true"/>